San-Maansson/CovidTracker/README.md

 ## CovidTracker

-The primary focus is to practice and use SQL queries and the end goal of this project is to prepare Covid related data for data visualization.
-SQL queries on this depository were created via MS SQL Server Management Studio as an exercise.
+The primary focus is to practice and use SQL queries and the end goal of this project is to obtain appropriate data for visualization of Covid infections, deaths and forecast.
+For this exercise, SQL queries were created via MS SQL Server Management Studio.

 - The dataset was downloaded from [https://ourworldindata.org/covid-deaths] as a CSV file and subsequently edited via Excel